-- Other reasons for disconnection are debt accumulation, meter tempering, illegal reconnection/bypass
+- Other reasons for disconnection are debt accumulation, meter tampering, illegal reconnection/bypass

 - You are advised to timely pay your water and sewerage bills.
 The services shall be disconnected at your premises without further notice as a result of outstanding/pending water and sewerage bills.

-- You are advised to provide accurate and correct address for delivering water and sewerage bills.
+- You are advised to provide an accurate and correct address for delivering water and sewerage bills.

 - In addition to the water and sewerage bills, you shall pay service charges for the use of any meter as may be described.

 All water meters shall be provided and remain the property of the Authority.

 - A customer who fails to settle his/her bill within the stipulated time will be subject to disconnection.

 - Disconnection can also be effected if customer damages a meter.